semgrep/bento/README.md

 `pip3 install r2c-bento`

 ## Usage
 The workflow for Bento is:

-1- Initialize Bento
+1. Initialize Bento
-2- Run Bento checks on your source code
+2. Run Bento checks on your source code
-3- Fix issues / archive unnecessary warning and errors
+3. Fix issues or archive unnecessary warning and errors
-4- Disable undesired checks
+4. Disable undesired checks
-5- Add Bento to git pre-commit hooks
+5. Add Bento to git pre-commit hooks
-6- Add Bento to CI pipeline (ex: CircleCI)
+6. Add Bento to CI pipeline (ex: CircleCI)

 ### Initialize Bento for a project: